top of page

 SABELA MAHLANGU is a Master Printmaker.
 His mastery in the process of multi-colour colour etching benefitted artists in his native South Africa and now in the UK.

-In April 2024, Mahalangu launched his latest drypoint etchings.
-These limited edition prints will be shown at The Africa Centre in London in July 2024, where he will also demonstrate his technique in a series of workshops.
-Click here to enquire about the workshops.
+In April 2024, Mahlangu launched his latest drypoint etchings.
+These limited edition prints were first shown at The Africa Centre in London in July 2024, at The Melrose Gallery in Johannesburg in August 2024 and then in October 2024 at the Stratford Library in East London.

 Demonstrating the process of printing of Couple I, Mahlangu says: "Each plate is created engrave in what’s known as dry-needle technique.
 By printing each of the plates in its intended colour – in this case red, yellow and blue – on the same sheet of paper, a colour image emerges.
 To make sure that each colour is positioned in its exact location, the artists traces the image of the first plate and rubs this onto the next colour plate, before engraving this.